 Of course, northern homes get slightly less sun, yet solar panels are still worth it in most areas.
 Ideally, you'd also be planning to stay in your house for a number of years.

-You also need an Energy Performance Certificate of grade D or above to qualify for full payments.
+You also need a grade D Energy Performance Certificate or above to qualify for full payments.

 Who pays the feed-in tariff and how often?